-Nightfall automatically detects sensitive data in GitHub repos in real-time across any code push event to GitHub.
+Nightfall automatically detects sensitive data in GitHub repos in real-time across any code push event to GitHub (watch a 2-minute demo to see how this works).
 With Nightfall’s context-rich detection results, you’ll be able to prioritize remediation efforts based on the type and location of sensitive data.
 However, git is a complicated protocol and because git is designed to be a full historical trail of commits, remediation is non-trivial.
 As a result, we’ve outlined best practices to remediate violations below.

 1. Rotate Your Credentials

 In their data security guide, GitHub states the following: “Once you have pushed a commit to GitHub, you should consider any data it contains to be compromised.
 If you committed a password, change it!
 If you committed a key, generate a new one.”
 Secrets such as API keys and cryptographic keys should be considered high priority risks.

 If you have pushed credentials & secrets to a repo, your first step should be to immediately revoke the compromised credentials and generate new ones.